How to revert a Git Pull Request?

 Optimize with Metrics

 Improve your engineering metrics, such as the time it takes for a pull request to be picked up and reviewed.
-Long review times can lead to conflicts and delays, so work on reducing these durations.
+Long review times can lead to conflicts and delays, so work on reducing these durations by monitoring your DORA metrics.

 • Focus on PR Size: Smaller pull requests generally get reviewed and merged faster, reducing the chance of conflicts and the need for reversion.